aws-samples/shopfloor-connectivity/docs/sfc-dotnet.md

 ## Service logging

-In order to integrate withthe [Microsoft logging extensions](https://docs.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line)  thecommand line parameters for logging (-trace, -info, -warning, -error) are not available for the .NET Core based adapter implementations.
+In order to integrate with the [Microsoft logging extensions](https://docs.microsoft.com/en-us/dotnet/core/extensions/logging?tabs=command-line)  the command line parameters for logging (-trace, -info, -warning, -error) are not available for the .NET Core based adapter implementations.
 The level of the logging output is configured in the appsettings.json file.